Virtual-Viking-Longship/Ship-Annotations/object_annotations/iron-shears.md

 ---

-Kurt Schietzel, Unearthing Hedeby: An Archaeological Exploration of the Early Medieval Settlement of Hedeby: Documentation and Chronicle 1963-2013, with Flemming Bau et al. (Wachholtz, 2022).
+Kurt Schietzel, _Unearthing Hedeby: An Archaeological Exploration of the Early Medieval Settlement of Hedeby: Documentation and Chronicle 1963-2013_, with Flemming Bau et al. (Wachholtz, 2022).